-It is this inner gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to”; or when we watch the Hero’s Journey, told and retold in countless movies and television programmes; or when Hamlet speaks Shakespeare’s most famous line:
+It is this gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to.”
+Or when we watch the Hero’s Journey, told and retold in countless television programmes and films.
+Or when Hamlet speaks Shakespeare’s most famous line:

-The reason all three of these external ‘patterns’ excite and tantalise us is because all three are echoes of our own inner Will to become.
-They resonate with our internal equivalent of a seed’s yearning to grow into a plant and a caterpillar’s drive to transform into a butterfly.
-They are a reflection of our inner urge to become that is part of what it means to be alive.
+The reason these external ‘patterns’ captivate us is because they resonate with our own inner will to become: our equivalent of a seed’s yearning to grow into a tree or a caterpillar’s drive to transform into a butterfly.
+The drive in every living thing to become.

 We all know what a seed and caterpillar want to become, but what about a human being?
 When who we think we are is shaped by the century, country, and family we happen to have been born into, how can we look past these surface symptoms to find out who we really are?

 Sigmund Freud taught us that: